antonfirsov/docs/2020/01-Jan/gcdump/gcdump.md

 dotnet gcdump collect -p <target-process-PID>
 ```

+The resulting `.gcdump` file can be analyzed in Visual Studio and [Perfview](https://github.com/microsoft/perfview) on Windows.

 ### Analyzing GC dumps in Visual Studio

 The collected GC dumps can be analyzed by opening the `.gcdump` files in Visual Studio.
 Upon opening in Visual Studio, you are greeted with the Memory Analysis Report page.